 The intent of this program is to offer an alternate-commissioning source to exceptionally qualified individuals.
 An individual will not request a direct appointment; rather, an individual must be nominated and selected for consideration by the Chain of Command.
+If a Commander or a Military Supervisor wishes to endorse a Soldier for Direct Commission, they should first contact an Officer Strength Manager at 717-861-6001 to verify the Soldier's eligibility for the program.
 Currently serving members must have served a minimum of 24 months active Military status including twelve months in the Army National Guard.
 The nominated Soldier must have completed their Baccalaureate degree and achieve an ASVAB GT score of 110 or higher.
 Each respective State G1 is the POC for direct commissioning.
 Non-prior service civilians may be eligible for direct commission as medical professionals, JAG Lawyers or Chaplains de- pending on civilian experience.